emilybache/TimerExpiry-Refactoring-Kata/README.md

 The change you need to make
 ---------------------------

 Add a new timer, named bti.
 This timer should be enabled when duration measurements are active and the operational flag `OPERATIONAL_FLAG_BTI_PRESENT` is set.
-The timer should go off when the time since the last packet is equal to `bti_time_interval`.
+The timer should expire when the time since the last packet is equal to `bti_time_interval`.
+You can get the time of the last packet using the method `get_time_of_last_pkt`.